bulutyerli/patilerce/README.md

-# Tailwish
+# Patilerce

-Tailwish is a platform where people can adopt pets or offer their pets for adoption.
+Patilerce is a platform where people can adopt pets or offer their pets for adoption.
 It provides a community-driven space for pet lovers to connect, ask questions, and share their knowledge about pet care.

 ## Features